Hullow/Minishell/Organisation/Issues-todo-milestones.md

 1. Simple tokenizing: no parameter expansion, no quotes `+ no pipes and redirections ?`
 2. Simple execution of commands: no variable assignment, no redirection, no quote removal => with echo only ?
-3. exit and error handling
+3. env
-4. signal handling
+4. exit status handling
-4. env
+6. Pipeline execution : subshell
-5. cd, pwd, and pathname resolution
+5. signal handling
-6. subshell ?
+6. cd, pwd, and pathname resolution
 7. parameter expansion + $?
 8. export and unset (variable assignment)
 9. quote interpretation